rosepearson/GeoFabrics/examples/README.md

 # GeoFabrics usage examples
 This folder contains various real-word examples for using GeoFabrics to created Hydrologically conditioned DEMs.
+Please note that some examples contain multiple instruction files for producing DEMs with different levels of hydrological conditoining.

 ## Setup
 There are several steps you will need to undertake **before** you can run these examples.